Scaling Welldoc’s Impact from Mobile-First to Platform-Agnostic Health Management

 DESIGN SYSTEM COMPONENTS

-We focused on developing a cohesive design system for the web interface, drawing significant inspiration from the mobile app.
-This approach ensured consistency across platforms, allowing for a seamless user experience as we translated familiar design elements and interactions from the mobile app to the web environment.
+Built a cohesive design system for the web interface, drawing significant inspiration from the mobile app.
+This ensured consistency across platforms without cognitive friction or interface confusion.

 Flexibility and Speed